-However this does not mean we should always ignore iPhone getting hot.
+However, this does not mean we should always ignore iPhone getting hot.
 When iPhone gets extremely hot, or overheating, at this time, we should pay attention to it.
 This could happen because of our incorrect operations, or iPhone problems.
-We will list every detailed reason one by one, with corresponding solution below.
+We will list every detailed reason one by one, with a corresponding solution below.

 1. iPhone Case

 You must feel shocked about cases will make iPhone get overheat.
 In fact, it truly does.
 Especially in summer, the outside temperature is high enough, and the case will stop the heat dissipation. iPhone will get hotter and hotter.
 So the solution is taking off the case when temperature is weirdly high.

 In areas with poor or reduced network connectivity, iPhone has to expend more time searching for and maintaining network connections.
 This in turn uses more energy which causes the battery to heat up.
 Besides, we find that iPhone will also get overheating when it is not connected with original USB, but with other brands.
 This is because iPhone will ceaselessly recognize the unoriginal line.